-Trustees will need to prepare for and attend board meetings (usually held on site at CAT) currently four times a year, as well as (optional) attendance at occasional events such as the Members' Conference, the Graduate Awards event, or meetings related to funding and fundraising events.
+Trustees will need to prepare for and attend board meetings (usually four times a year, two of which are held on site at CAT), as well as (optional) attendance at occasional events such as the Members' Conference, the Graduate Awards event, or meetings related to funding and fundraising events.
 These are mostly held at CAT but might be at other venues.